MarketSquare/robotframework-selfhealing-agents/README.md

 1) **Action Log**: Summarizes all healing steps performed and their locations within your tests
 2) **Healed Files**: Provides repaired copies of your test suite(s)
 3) **Diff Files**: Shows a side-by-side comparison of the original and healed files, with differences highlighted for easy review
+4) **Summary**: A json summary file for a quick overview of number of healing steps and files affected etc.

 ### Action Log
 ![action_log](./static/action_log.png)